datatrail-jhu/07_dataviz/manuscript/05_tablesinR.md

 ### Annotating your table

-We mentioned earlier that captions and sourcing your data are incredibly imporant.
+We mentioned earlier that captions and sourcing your data are incredibly important.
 The `kable` package allows for a `caption` argument.
 Below, an informative caption has been included.
 Additionally, `kableExtra` has a `footnote()` function.
 This allows you to include the source of your data at the bottom of the table.
 With these final additions, you have a table that clearly displays the data and could be confidently shared with your boss.

 ```r
 kable(df, digits=0, "html", caption="Table 1: Diamonds Price by Quality of Cut.
 Most Diamonds are of the highest quality cut and the most expensive diamonds are of the highest quality") %>%